manogna-s/da-fer/README.md

 --source_labeled {n_source_train}
 --target_unlabeled {n_target_train}
 ```
-For RAF to AISIN with balanced dataset, use n_source_train~2465, n_target_train~1700
+For RAF to AISIN with balanced dataset, use approx n_source_train = 2465, n_target_train = 1700

-- Training GCN on source and using k-means init is not working currently.
+Note: Training GCN on source and using k-means init is not working currently.